WDSM

-WDSM (710 kHz) is a commercial AM radio station licensed to Superior, Wisconsin, serving the Duluth-Superior area of Northeastern Minnesota and Northwestern Wisconsin.
+WDSM (710 AM) is a commercial radio station licensed to Superior, Wisconsin, serving the Duluth-Superior area of Northeastern Minnesota and Northwestern Wisconsin.
 WDSM is owned and operated by Midwest Communications and broadcasts a sports radio format.
 The radio studios and offices for WDSM, KDAL, KDAL-FM, KDKE, WDUL and KTCO are at 11 East Superior Street, Suite 380, in downtown Duluth.

-By day, WDSM is powered at 10,000 watts non-directional.
+By day, WDSM transmits with 10,000 watts non-directional.
 Because 710 AM is a clear channel frequency reserved for WOR New York City and KIRO Seattle, WDSM reduces power to 5,000 watts and uses a directional antenna with a four-tower array at night to avoid interference.

-Previous Talk Programming
+Programming

-Weekdays on WDSM began with two local shows, "Wake Up Call with Neill Atkins" and "Sound Off with Brad Bennett."
-The rest of the weekday schedule was largely made up of nationally syndicated shows: Sean Hannity, Mark Levin, Dennis Prager, Hugh Hewitt, Sebastian Gorka and Mike Gallagher.
+WDSM airs a sports format branded as The Game with daytime programming originating from WSSP in Milwaukee's Wisconsin Sports Radio Network.
+The station airs Infinity Sports Network nights and weekends.
+Some play by play sports events also air on WDSM when there are conflicts on KDAL.

-Weekends featured shows on money, health, religion, technology and the military.
-Weekend hosts included Kim Komando and Eric Metaxas.
-Most hours begin with world and national news from Fox News Radio.
+In 2022, Midwest Communications merged the former news-talk format heard on WDSM into sister station KDAL.
+Local talk shows hosted by Neill Atkins and Brad Bennett can now be heard on KDAL, in addition to some of the syndicated programs previously heard on WDSM.